All India Democratic Women's Association: BJP-RSS Rally (2023)

 AIDWA organized a rally in October 2023 protesting the worsening socio-economic conditions under the government of Prime Minister Narendra Modi.
-The event was held under the banner, "BJP-RSS Hatao, Mahila Bachao, Desh Bachao!” or, translated to English, “Remove BJP-RSS, Save women, Save the country!”.
+The event was held under the banner, "BJP-RSS Hatao, Mahila Bachao, Desh Bachao!" or, translated to English, "Remove BJP-RSS, Save women, Save the country!".
 The slogan echoes Indira Gandhi's 1971 slogan "Garibi Hatao, Desh Bachao" or, translated to English, "Abolish Poverty, Rescue the Country".

 Marital Rape Exception in India (2024)

 India's government, in October 2024, formally opposed a call to criminalize marital rape.
 The government, under Prime Minister Modi, told its Supreme court that criminalizing marital rape would be "excessively harsh".
 Section 375 of the Indian Penal Code, in existence since 1860, exempts men from charges of rape against their wives unless the woman in question is a minor.
 Rape within a marriage is a crime in over 100 countries; however India, along with Afghanistan and Saudi Arabia, is one of the nations where it is not illegal.
 Various human rights organisations, including AIDWA, had been petitioning the Supreme Court to make it a criminal offence.

-Mariam Dhawale, generale secretary of AIDWA, called the legal system "exploitative and unjust" toward Indian woman, stating that "Women are just appendages - appendages of the father, then the husband, then the son."
+Mariam Dhawale, generale secretary of AIDWA, called the legal system "exploitative and unjust" toward Indian women, stating that "Women are just appendages - appendages of the father, then the husband, then the son."
 She further stated that sexual violence is normalized in India.

 According to the National Crime Records Bureau in 2022, a rape is reported in India every 16 minutes.
 However, official data is scarce, and most activists estimate only a tiny fraction of women who experience sexual violence lodge an official complaint.